Detective Comics #523 75¢ Variant Value

 Angelo notes: A CGC 9.8 CGC sold for $600 in 2019.
 A raw NM+ variant sold for $396 in 2018.

-Angelo notes: A book that deserves more attention
+Angelo notes: In March 2022 a 9.6 CGC sold for $307.
+A book that deserves more attention

 Doug notes: FIRST cameo appearance of Waylon Jones aka KILLER CROC anywhere (preceded 1st cameo in Batman #357 from 3/1983 by ONE MONTH); Adewale Akinnuoye-Agbaje played KILLER CROC in the 8/2016 SUICIDE SQUAD Movie; BATMAN vs SOLOMON GRUNDY Battle cover and Story;